 3. Submit high school transcript showing date of graduation or GED Score Report.

 4. You must take the academic and career assessments.
 We will determine at the Adult Orientation if you have to take the academic assessment.
-There is a $10 charge for the academic assessment.
-It is offered at 9 a.m.
-Please contact the Career Planning Center to schedule an assessment.
+There is no charge for the academic assessment.
+Next assessment date is Thursday, November 19, 2015.
+Please call to schedule an assessment

 5. If you are exempt from the academic assessment, you must provide us with documentation before your application can be considered.
 You can be exempt if you have taken college level English and math, have an ACT score of 19 or higher, or if you have taken an academic assessment within the last five years.
 Documentation may include your college transcript(s) or alternate assessment scores such as Compass, ACT, WorkKeys, Workers' Comp or Voc Rehab.

 6. Attend an orientation session.
 The next session is Tuesday, November 10, 2015 at 9:00 AM.
 You do not have to register for the orientation.
 Please arrive 10 minutes before the scheduled time.
 Contact the Career Planning Center if you are not able to attend that day.

 7. Notification of application status – accepted, on waiting list or not accepted.
 Once all steps have been completed, your application will be considered.
 You will be notified by the dates listed above.

 8. Once you have been accepted to a program, you must complete an enrollment form and pay a $100 deposit.
 The deposit is not refundable.
 It is applied to your last tuition payment.